 - pain and tenderness on the outside of your elbow, often when gripping objects

-- You may also feel pain travelling down your forearm toward your wrist
+- pain travelling down your forearm toward your wrist

 The pain is often worse when you use your arm and elbow for twisting movements, wrist movements and repeated gripping.

 Neck joint tightness and Nerve pain into the elbow are frequently misdiagnosed.

 Sometimes, the general “wear and tear” that occurs in the joints and bones of the spine can cause the nerves in the spinal cord to become tensioned and trapped.
 It can cause pain that radiates from the neck to the arms, and sometimes also giving ‘pins and needles’, often over the outside area of the elbow and then into the second and third fingers.
 This nerve pain is frequently misdiagnosed as Elbow tendon pain or “tennis elbow’

 It is essential to undergo an Accurate assessment of your neck to exactly determine which joints in your neck and too tight and to determine if the nerve of your neck is a possible source of your elbow pain.

 Tendon injuries and tendon pain are very common amongst all people, of all ages, not just athletes.
 Tendons attach muscle to bones, and when your muscle contracts to transmit force and power across our joints, your bones move, which makes you walk, run, and jump.